daos-stack/daos/docs/admin/rebuild_controls.md

 * `dmg system rebuild stop [--force]`
 * `dmg system rebuild start`

-The system commands will apply to all pools in the DAOS system (i.e., have the same effect as if multiple `pool rebuild stop` commands are issued, one per pool).
+The system-level commands (e.g., `dmg system rebuild stop`) apply to all pools in the DAOS system (i.e., they have the same effect as if multiple `dmg pool rebuild stop` commands are issued, one per pool).

-Upon stopping a pool's rebuild, its rebuild state as reported by `dmg pool query` will be an idle state, and an error status=-2027 (`-DER_OP_CANCELED` DAOS error code).
+Upon stopping a pool's rebuild, its rebuild state as reported by `dmg pool query` will be an idle state, and an error status=`-2027` (`-DER_OP_CANCELED` DAOS error code).

-The effect of a rebuild stop command is "one shot", meaning only a pool's currently-running rebuild is stopped and there is no persistent effect on future operations.
+The effect of a `rebuild stop` command is "one shot", meaning only a pool's currently-running rebuild is stopped and there is no persistent effect on future operations.
 Subsequent self-healing automatic recovery, or administrator command (e.g., system stop, system/pool exclude, reintegrate, drain, pool extend) can